 - Explanation of Material Transmitted: This chapter provides NIH policy and procedure on nepotism with minor revisions to add clarity in some areas, updates to hyperlinks, and reflect change in issuing office.
 Including:

-- Minor language updates to the Background section that makes it more clear that the policy applies to all employees, not just public officials.
+- Minor language updates to the background section that makes it clearer that the policy applies to all employees, not just public officials.

 - Filing Instructions:

 Remove: NIH Manual Chapter 2300-310-1 – Nepotism, dated 09/22/2017.

 Insert: NIH Manual Chapter 2300-310-1 – Nepotism, dated: 04/10/2023.

 - Contact the Issuing Office, listed above, for questions regarding this chapter.